 “We are perfectly comfortable with the pricing strategy,” Iger said.

-purchasing Pixar earlier this year —a move that made Apple CEO Steve Jobs the largest individual shareholder at the entertainment company—Disney was expected to support Apple’s foray into the movie download business.
+After purchasing Pixar earlier this year —a move that made Apple CEO Steve Jobs the largest individual shareholder at the entertainment company—Disney was expected to support Apple’s foray into the movie download business.
 However, analysts don’t think it will be long before other studios come on board.

 “It was a no-brainer to get Disney, but you have to start somewhere,” said Michael Gartenberg, JupiterResearch vice president and research director.
 “Selling movies on iTunes is simply to big an opportunity for the studios to miss.”